François Séverin Marceau

-François Séverin Marceau-Desgraviers (/fr/; 1 March 1769 – 21 September 1796) was a French general of the Revolutionary Wars.
+François Séverin Marceau-Desgraviers (/mɑːrˈsoʊ/ mar-SOH, /fr/; 1 March 1769 – 21 September 1796) was a French general of the Revolutionary Wars.

 Early life

 Desgraviers was born on 1 March 1769 in Chartres, in the province of Orléanais, the son of a prosecutor.
 In December 1785, at the age of 16, he enlisted in the Angoulême Infantry Regiment, which later became the 34th Infantry Regiment of the French Army.
 While on furlough in Paris, Marceau participated in the storming of the Bastille on 14 July 1789.
 After that event he took his discharge from the regular army and returned to Chartres, but the opposition of his family soon compelled him to seek new military employment.